Slavery in Bahrain: Slave trade

 During the Omani Empire (1692–1856), Oman was a center of the Zanzibar slave trade.
 Slaves were trafficked from the Swahili coast of East Africa via Zanzibar to Oman.
 From Oman, the slaves were exported to the rest of the Arabian Peninsula and Persia, including the Trucial States, Qatar, Bahrain and Kuwait.
 The Omani slave trade from Africa started to shrink in the late 19th century.

 A second route of slave trade existed, with people from both Africa and East Asia, who were smuggled to Jeddah in the Arabian Peninsula in connection to the Muslim pilgrimage, Hajj, to Mecca and Medina.
 Victims were tricked to perform the journey willingly in the belief that they were going on the Hajj pilgrimage, or employed as servants, and then sold upon arrival.
 These slaves were then exported from the Hejaz to Oman, the Trucial States, Qatar, Bahrain and Kuwait.

-In the 1940s, a third slave trade route was noted, in which Balochis from Balochistan were shipped across the Persian Gulf, many of whom had sold themselves or their children to escape poverty.
-In 1943, it was reported that Baloch girls were shipped via Oman and the Trucial States to Mecca, where they were popular as concubines, since Caucasian girls were no longer available, and were sold for $350–450.
+In the 1940s, a third slave trade route was noted, in which people from Balochistan were shipped across the Persian Gulf, many of whom had sold themselves or their children to escape poverty.
+In 1943, it was reported that girls from Balochistan were shipped via Oman and the Trucial States to Mecca, where they were popular as concubines, since Caucasian girls were no longer available, and were sold for $350–450.